 Plus1 is our dollar-for-dollar matched fundraising program, designed to boost the fundraising efforts of small to medium not-for-profit arts organisations.

-Plus1 applications for 2020-2021 have now closed.
-Successful applicants will be announced in late October.
+Applications for 2021-22 Plus1 have now closed.
+Successful applicants will be notified in early October.

 Plus1 supports not-for-profit arts and cultural organisations to develop and run more effective fundraising campaigns, boost their fundraising skills and secure new backers.